-If at any time a dispute, controversy, or claim arising out of or in connection with this PSA, its interpretation, construction or performance, or the breach or enforcement thereof, or any claims or disputes that in any way concern the conduct of any Party in connection with this PSA or otherwise (whether in contract, in tort, or based on statute or regulation) shall arise, then any Party shall give notice to the other Party in writing of the existence of such dispute, controversy, or claim, specifying its nature and the point of issue.
+If at any time a dispute, controversy, or claim arising out of or in connection with this Service Agreement, its interpretation, construction or performance, or the breach or enforcement thereof, or any claims or disputes that in any way concern the conduct of any Party in connection with this Service Agreement or otherwise (whether in contract, in tort, or based on statute or regulation) shall arise, then any Party shall give notice to the other Party in writing of the existence of such dispute, controversy, or claim, specifying its nature and the point of issue.
 The Parties shall have sixty (60) days from the date of such notice, or such later period as may be agreed, to resolve such dispute, controversy, or claim amicably.

 Disputes, controversies, or claims among the Parties that remain unresolved at the expiration of the period specified in Section 11.3 may be referred by either Party to and shall finally and exclusively be settled by arbitration conducted in accordance with the table below.

 The language of the arbitration shall be English.
 The arbitral proceedings and the arbitral award shall be kept strictly confidential.
 This confidentiality obligation shall cover all information disclosed in the course of such arbitral proceedings.
 This obligation to observe confidentiality shall continue ten (10) years after the termination of this Service Agreement, or ten (10) years after the case is finally settled by an arbitral award, whichever is the latest.
-This confidentiality undertaking shall cover all information disclosed in the course of such arbitral proceedings.

 Cognite shall be entitled to update this PSA to reflect changes in Applicable Laws or for any other legitimate and reasonable reason.